 Chronicle is a Found Footage venture into the superhero genre.
 The only effort to do so previously was Big Man Japan (2007) but that was more a spoof of superheroes and giant Japanese monster movies.
 That said, Chronicle is less a superhero film than it is a superpowers film.
 It reminds strongly of a late 1970s psychic powers comeuppance film – specifically, the revenge of the downtrodden underdog fantasy that began with Brian De Palma’s Carrie (1976) and in particular of De Palma’s The Fury (1978) with its image of a teenager going out of control unable to reconcile the emotions in his head with the powers at his control.
 You could also point to the later Japanese anime classic Akira (1988), which expanded The Fury into one vast trail of psychic destruction on a mind-boggling scale, and other works like The Prodigies (2011).

 Chronicle emerges as a sleeper hit.
 It opened at the top of the box-office, despite all the things that would ordinarily indicate otherwise – an unknown director who had only previously worked on half-a-dozen episodes of the hostage drama tv series The Kill Point (2007) and a lack of name stars.
-(One curiosity is that screenwriter Max Landis is the son of film director John Landis, known for The Blues Brothers (1980), An American Werewolf in London (1981) and others).
+(One curiosity is that screenwriter Max Landis is the son of film director John Landis, known for The Blues Brothers (1980), An American Werewolf in London (1981) and others.
+Landis for a time seemed a screenwriter on the rise before his career was torpedoed by sexual abuse stories emerging.
+Landis’s other credits are below).
 The most high-profile name anywhere on the credits is that of veteran action producer John Davis, responsible for big hits like Predator (1987), Waterworld (1995) and I, Robot (2004).
 The trailer was not given substantial theatrical play but there were some well chosen viral videos and an arresting poster design that contained no credits – only a wide-angle of three tiny figures flying through the sky behind the Seattle Tower.
 It was an approach that undeniably reminded of the ultra-secretive one taken in the similar Found Footage hit Cloverfield.

 On the basis of Chronicle, Josh Trank subsequently went on to direct the troubled reboot of Fantastic Four (2015).
-Chronicle was also the debut screenplay of Max Landis, the son of director John Landis, who subsequently went on to write American Ultra (2015), Victor Frankenstein (2015), Bright (2017) and create the tv series Dirk Gently’s Holistic Detective Agency (2016-7).
+Due to the latter’s troubled production history, he was removed from directing a Star Wars film and it was a further five years to return to the director’s chair with Capone (2020).
+Chronicle was also the debut screenplay of Max Landis, the son of director John Landis, who subsequently went on to write American Ultra (2015), Victor Frankenstein (2015), Bright (2017), Shadow in the Cloud (2020) and to create the tv series Dirk Gently’s Holistic Detective Agency (2016-7).